lake-wg/edhoc/draft-ietf-lake-edhoc.md

 ### Example Use of EDHOC Error Message with SUITES_R

-Assuming that the Initiator supports the five cipher suites 5, 6, 7, 8, and 9 in decreasing order of preference, Figures {{fig-error1}}{: format="counter"} and {{fig-error2}}{: format="counter"} show examples of how the Responder can truncate SUITES_I and how SUITES_R is used by the Responder to give the Initiator information about the cipher suites that the Responder supports.
+Assuming that the Initiator supports the five cipher suites 5, 6, 7, 8, and 9 in decreasing order of preference, Figures {{fig-error1}}{: format="counter"} and {{fig-error2}}{: format="counter"} show examples of how the Initiator can truncate SUITES_I and how SUITES_R is used by the Responder to give the Initiator information about the cipher suites that the Responder supports.
 In {{fig-error1}}, the Responder supports cipher suite 6 but not the selected cipher suite 5.

 ~~~~~~~~~~~
 Initiator                                                   Responder